Our Organic Concept Orchard

 The 2008 harvest was gathered in, and whilst the yields of Cox and the early varieties Estival, Festival and Early Windsor were disappointing, probably as a result of the appalling weather during flowering, all the other varieties hit the 15 tonne target.
 Pest and disease problems were completely controlled using the models and systems outlined above.

 The target for 2009 was a 25 tonne yield.
-This crop was harvested and the target was achieved by the Braeburn, Gala and Pinova.
+This crop was harvested and the target achieved by the Braeburn, Gala and Pinova.
 All other varieties achieved 15-20 tonnes barring Cox which, although better than 2008 in both yield and quality, managed barely 5 tonnes.
 This variety will be replaced as it is clearly suited neither to the site nor the system.
 Again, diseases were entirely controlled as were the pests barring a very late attack of Summer Fruit Tortrix moth.
 So late was this attack that it is suspected that it may actually be a close relative, the Light Brown Apple Moth (LBAM), which caused this damage.

 In April 2010, the underperforming Cox trees were replaced with Braeburn and Gala.
 This year the yield target for the orchard was 45 tonnes per hectare - a yield previously unthinkable in conventional apple production let alone under an organic regime.
-As always, the growing season threw up its challenges, not least of which was the three weeks of icy east wind during blossom time.
+As always, the growing season threw up its challenges, not least of which was the three weeks of icy east wind during blossom.
 Fortunately the fruit buds laid down during June 2009 were strong enough to withstand this and generally set well.
 Disease control was again absolute and the tortrix moths were far fewer in number and well controlled.
 The yields were well up on 2009, the star performers being Gala (42t/ha), Braeburn (45t/ha) and Pinova (52 t/ha).
-Whilst the Gala and Braeburn have graded out at over 90% class I, the Pinova, which at harvest looked to be of similar standard, have suffered post harvest with a progressive and very bad skin spotting.
+Whilst the Gala and Braeburn have graded out at over 90% class I, the Pinova, which at harvest looked to be of similar standard, has suffered post harvest with a progressive and very bad skin spotting.
 This is thought to be due to a nutrient imbalance caused by the extreme stress of the growing season compounded by a 5 degree frost and heavy rain just prior to harvest.
 The course of true love never runs true!

 "Three Generations"